Moffett Federal Airfield: Naval operations

-Upon taking jurisdiction of Moffett Field, the Army took on the high cost of Hangar One's maintenance and wanted to inactivate the facility.
+Upon taking jurisdiction of NAS Sunnyvale and Moffett Field, the base was renamed Army Air Corps Training Base Sunnyvale.
+The Army also took on the high cost of Hangar One's maintenance and wanted to inactivate the facility.
 However, President Roosevelt would not allow the closure of the facility, and the Army assigned Moffett to its Western Flying Training Command as headquarters for pilot and aircrew flight training west of the Rocky Mountains.
-Also in 1939, Moffett saw the establishment of the Ames Aeronautical Laboratory.
+Also in 1939, the former NAS Sunnyvale saw the establishment of the Ames Aeronautical Laboratory.

-As an aftermath of the Japanese attack on Pearl Harbor, the Navy wanted to use the airship hangars at Moffett for blimp operations along with Pacific Coast.
+As an aftermath of the Japanese attack on Pearl Harbor, the Navy wanted to use Moffett Field and the large dirigible hangar for blimp operations along with Pacific Coast.
 However, the Army, still stinging about having to transfer Rockwell Field to the Navy, resisted strongly.
 Again the inter-service rivalry was overruled by the War Department, citing the Navy's need for coastal defense a priority and ordered the Army to move its training headquarters to Hamilton Field in Marin County, north of San Francisco.

 On April 16, 1942, control of the facility was returned to the Navy and it was recommissioned as NAS Sunnyvale.
-Four days later it was again renamed Naval Air Station Moffett Field.
+Four days later it was again renamed Naval Air Station Moffett Field, thereby becoming one of the few Naval Air Stations named after an individual.
+The Navy then built Hangars 2 and 3 on the eastern side of the runways for additional blimp operations.
+Due to the priority of metal for use in building war materials such as airplanes, ships and tanks, these two hangars were built from wood and concrete.
 From the end of World War II until its closure, NAS Moffett Field saw the development and use of several generations of land-based anti-submarine warfare and maritime patrol aircraft, including the Lockheed P2V Neptune and Lockheed P-3 Orion.
 Until the demise of the USSR and for some time thereafter, daily anti-submarine, maritime reconnaissance, Fleet support, and various training sorties flew out from NAS Moffett Field to patrol along the Pacific coastline, while Moffett's other squadrons and aircraft periodically deployed to other Pacific, Indian Ocean and Persian Gulf bases for periods of up to six months.